MorrisLesinko/Mlops/Mlops/README.md

 Wafer3
 ==============================

-It is a wafer projects using Mlops
+It is a wafer3 projrct

 Project Organization
 ------------